 How do “Grounds Admission” tickets differ from regular US Open tickets?

 Grounds Admission tickets are general admission tickets available for each of the first eight (8) Day sessions at the US Open.
-Grounds Admission passes provide ticket holders access to watch the matches on the courts surrounding the main stadiums, and to sit in a special general admission section at Louis Armstrong Stadium if space is available.
+Grounds Admission passes provide ticket holders access to watch the matches on the courts surrounding the main stadiums.
 Grounds Admission passes DO NOT provide entry to Arthur Ashe Stadium, where the top matches are played.
 Regular US Open tickets are required to have a reserved seat in Arthur Ashe Stadium or Louis Armstrong Stadium.

 What is TicketCity’s Rain-Out Policy at the US Open tennis tournament?